William Shaw (businessman): Career

+Shaw became the Chairman of the Board for Marriott Vacations Worldwide in November 2011.

+Between March 1997 and April 2009, Shaw served as the President and Chief Operating Officer of Marriott International, before taking up his position as Vice-Chairman.

+Other positions

 Shaw is on the board of trustees of the University of Notre Dame, the Suburban Hospital Foundation, the Wolf Trap Foundation of the Performing Arts, Washington Mutual Investor Fund, board of directors and the NCAA Leadership Advisory Board.
-Mr. Shaw has been a director of Marriott International, or its predecessors, since 1997, and is currently serving a term expiring at the 2008 annual meeting of shareholders.

-Shaw is now the Chairman of the Board since November 2011 for Marriott Vacations Worldwide.